 - If you are at a stop for a short period (in line at a drive through, in traffic, etc…) let your car idle rather than turning it off.

 - Make sure that the tires are inflated properly and balanced.

 - Coast with your foot off of the accelerator whenever possible.

 - Do not drive 10 miles out of your way to save 3 cents a gallon for gas.

 You can install a satellite dish within your patio.
 It cannot make a permanent change to the building and has to be within the patio to meet our guidelines.
 You will also need to have certain exposure to get a signal.
 If you do not, there is nothing we can do to aid you with this issue.

-Cable, high speed internet, and landline phone services are provided by Comcast.
+Cable, high speed internet, and landline phone services are provided by WOW.